aliyun/terraform-provider-alibabacloudstack/website/docs/r/log_store.html.markdown

 ---
 subcategory: "Log Service (SLS)"
-layout: "apsarastack"
+layout: "alibabacloudstack"
-page_title: "Apsarastack: apsarastack_log_store"
+page_title: "Alibabacloudstack: alibabacloudstack_log_store"
-sidebar_current: "docs-apsarastack-resource-log-store"
+sidebar_current: "docs-alibabacloudstack-resource-log-store"
 description: |-
-  Provides a Apsarastack log store resource.
+  Provides a Alibabacloudstack log store resource.
 ---

-# apsarastack\_log\_store
+# alibabacloudstack\_log\_store

 The log store is a unit in Log Service to collect, store, and query the log data.
 Each log store belongs to a project, and each project can create multiple Logstores.
 [Refer to details](https://help.aliyun.com/apsara/enterprise/v_3_16_0_20220117/sls/enterprise-ascm-developer-guide/CreateLogstore.html?spm=a2c4g.14484438.10001.307)